xrdocs/application-hosting/_tutorials/2016-06-06-xr-toolbox-bring-your-own-container-app.md

 ## Bring up the XR Vagrant instance

-We'll just need a single XR instance for this guide, so follow the  [Single Node Bringup ]({{ base_path }}/tutorials/iosxr-vagrant-quickstart#single-node-bringup) to bring up a single XR node.
+We'll just need a single XR instance for this guide, so follow the  [Single Node Bringup ]({{ base_path }}/tutorials/iosxr-vagrant-quickstart#single-node-bringup) section to bring up a single XR node.